Frank-Devon/3d-Software-Renderer/README.md

 **What's next**
 - Vec type is very slow.
 All it's memory is stored on the heap.
 Static allocation will be used.
 This should increase speed greatly.
-- texturing
+- Texturing
-- depth buffer
+- Depth buffer
 - All rasterizing done with draw pixel function of SDL, no more draw line and draw triangle function calls.
 - Per pixel lighting
 - General refactoring
+- Support more geometric primitives.
+Also add more informative to vertices, like normal's.
 - More geometry testing routines

 **Build**